SpektraSystems/Red-Hat-Modernize-Apps/05-reactive-microservices.md

 This is the familiar publish/subscribe messaging pattern.

-Point to point and Request-Response messaging
+Point to point and Request-Response messaging.
 The event bus also supports point to point messaging.

 Messages are sent to an address.
 Vert.x will then route it to just one of the handlers registered at that address.